-- GI.5 The student will present information orally and in writing in German, using a variety of familiar vocabulary, phrases, and structural patterns. - 1.
+- SI.5 The student will present information orally and in writing in Spanish, using a variety of familiar vocabulary, phrases, and structural patterns. - 1.
 Present basic information gathered from informal conversations, class presentations, interviews, readings, and a variety of media sources. - 2.
-Present basic information about topics such as self, family members and others, events, interests, school, recreational activities, and personal belongings with emphasis on present time. - 3.
+Present basic information about topics such as oneself, family members and others, events, interests, school, recreational activities, and personal belongings with emphasis on present time. - 3.
 Demonstrate increasing attention to accurate intonation and pronunciation. - 4.
-Demonstrate increasing attention to accurate word order, punctuation diacritical marks, and spelling. - 5.
-Write simple sentences on familiar topics in short paragraph style. - GI.6 The student will present rehearsed material in German, including brief narratives, monologues, dialogues, poetry, and songs. - 1.
+Demonstrate increasing attention to accurate word order, punctuation, accents and other diacritical marks, and spelling. - 5.
+Write simple sentences on familiar topics in short paragraph style. - SI.6 The student will present rehearsed material in Spanish, including brief narratives, monologues, dialogues, poetry, and songs. - 1.
 Use appropriate verbal and nonverbal techniques, such as voice inflection, gestures, and facial expressions. - 2.
-Communicate coherent ideas, using appropriate visual and technological support.
+Communicate coherent ideas using appropriate visual and technological support.

-- GI.7 The student will develop an awareness of common perspectives, practices, and products of German-speaking cultures. - 1.
-Identify main viewpoints of German-speaking cultures, such as those relating to the concept of time, education, transportation, and the roles of family members.
+- SI.7 The student will develop an awareness of common perspectives, practices, and products of Spanish-speaking cultures. - 1.
+Identify main viewpoints of the cultures, such as those relating to the concept of time, education, transportation, and the roles of family members. - 2.
+Identify key customs and traditions of Spanish-speaking cultures, such as greetings, celebrations, holiday practices, and forms of address that demonstrate politeness. - 3.
+Identify important historical and contemporary individuals and groups associated with significant events from Spanish-speaking cultures. - 4.
+Identify some products of Spanish-speaking cultures, for example, natural and manufactured items, creative and fine arts, forms of recreation, pastimes, dwellings, regionally-specific language, and symbols.

-- 2. Identify key customs and traditions of German-speaking cultures, such as greetings, celebrations, holiday practices, and forms of address that demonstrate politeness. - 3.
-Identify important historical and contemporary individuals and groups associated with significant events from German-speaking cultures. - 4.
-Identify some products of German-speaking cultures, such as natural and manufactured items, creative and fine arts, forms of recreation, pastimes, dwellings, regionally-specific language, and symbols. - GI.8 The student will recognize that perspectives, practices, and products of German-speaking cultures studied are interrelated. - 1.
-Recognize that the viewpoints, customs and traditions, and products of German speakers shape their cultures. - 2.
-Identify major cities, regions, and geographical features in German-speaking countries and the reasons they are significant in the history and cultures of those countries.
+- SI.8 The student will recognize that perspectives, practices, and products of Spanish-speaking cultures studied are interrelated. - 1.
+Recognize that the viewpoints, customs and traditions, and products of Spanish speakers reflect Spanish-speaking cultures, such as the concepts of the extended family, a girl's 15th birthday, and typical foods. - 2.
+Identify major cities, regions, and geographical features in Spanish-speaking countries and the reasons they are significant in the cultures of those countries.

-- GI.9 The student will connect information about German and German-speaking culture(s) with concepts studied in other subject areas. - 1.
-Identify the use of German and the German-speaking cultures in other subject areas. - 2.
-Relate content from other subject areas to topics discussed in German class, such as the contributions of German-speaking immigrants and current events from German-speaking countries.
+- SI.9 The student will connect information about the Spanish language and Spanish-speaking culture(s) with concepts studied in other subject areas. - 1.
+Identify the use of Spanish language and cultures in other subject areas. - 2.
+Relate content from other subject areas to topics discussed in Spanish class, such as current events from Spanish-speaking countries or regions or the influence of Spanish-speaking explorers and settlers on various regions of the United States.

-- GI.10 The student will compare basic elements of German to those of English and other languages. - 1.
+- SI.10 The student will compare basic elements of the Spanish language to those of English and other languages. - 1.
 Recognize cognates, genders, level-appropriate idioms, and differences in writing systems. - 2.
-Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - GI.11 The student will demonstrate understanding of the significance of culture through comparisons between German-speaking cultures and the cultures of the United States. - 1.
-Compare patterns of behavior and interaction found in the United States with those found in German-speaking cultures. - 2.
+Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - SI.11 The student will demonstrate understanding of the significance of culture through comparisons between Spanish-speaking cultures and those of the United States. - 1.
+Compare patterns of behavior and interaction found in the United States with those found in Spanish-speaking societies. - 2.
 Recognize differences in social practices and personal interactions among cultures. - 3.
-Recognize the unique elements of the student's own culture.
+Recognize unique elements of the student's own culture.

-- GI.12 The student will explore situations in which to use German language skills and cultural knowledge beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Find and present examples of the German language and the cultures of German-speaking countries or regions gathered from interaction with German speakers, and authentic media, technology, or entertainment. - 2.
-Use resources, such as individuals and organizations in the community or technology, to gain information about the German-speaking world.
+- SI.12 The student will use Spanish language skills and cultural knowledge beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Find and present examples of the Spanish language and Spanish-speaking cultures gathered from interaction with Spanish speakers, authentic media, and technology. - Use resources, such as individuals and organizations in the community or accessible through technology, to gain information about the Spanishspeaking world.

-German II
+Spanish II